 - Merge coincident events—When all attribute values for a new event are exactly the same as an existing event, and if the new event is adjacent to or overlapping the existing event in terms of measure values, the new event is merged into the existing event and the measure range is expanded accordingly.

-- Save events to dominant routes—Adds events to the dominant route in a section with concurrent routes.
-If enabled, any concurrent sections on the route selected will allow you to choose which route the events will be added to on each concurrent section.
+- Save events to dominant routes—Events are added to the dominant route in a section with concurrent routes.
+If enabled, any concurrent sections on the route selected allow you to choose which route the events will be added to on each concurrent section.
 This option is available when the network selected has dominance rules configured.

 - Click Next.

-The tab showing the attribute set for the events opens.
-The event fields are shown under the attribute group named G1.
+The tab showing the attribute set for the events appears.
+The event fields are shown under the G1 attribute group.

 - Click Save.

-A confirmation message appears in the bottom right once the newly added linear events are saved.
-The new linear events are now created and displayed on the map.
+A confirmation message appears at the lower right once the newly added linear events are saved.
+The new linear events are created and appear on the map.

-You can use any combination of methods to enter the from measure and to measure values.
-For example, you can use the Select From Measure on the Map tool to choose the from measure value, and then use the reference offset from a point to define the to measure value along the route on the map.
+You can use any combination of methods to enter the start measure and end measure values.
+For example, you can use the Select from Measure on the Map tool to choose the from measure value, and then use the referent offset from a point to define the end measure value along the route on the map.

-You can also add events in the reverse direction of calibration of the route; for example, you can provide a from measure value greater than the to measure value for the events on the Add Linear Events widget.
-The resulting events in this case are created with the lesser value as the from measure, and the greater value as the to measure.
+You can also add events in the reverse direction of calibration of the route; for example, you can provide a start measure value greater than the end measure value for the events on the Add Linear Events widget.
+The resulting events in this case are created with the lesser value as the start measure, and the greater value as the end measure.

 After an event has been successfully created, you have the following two options to continue characterizing the route: